 A doctor’s appointment could cost up to $150, and it costs up to $100 to apply.
 The average cost of weed is around $250.
 Overall, Californians would need to use at least four ounces of marijuana per annum to justify the MMJ card cost.

-In Colorado, MMJ cardholders pay the state sales tax of 2.9%, which you do NOT pay if you buy recreational weed.
-However, retail cannabis and cannabis-infused products are subject to a 15% retail marijuana tax, which is added to the final price.
+In Colorado, MMJ cardholders pay the state sales tax of 2.9%.
+You do not pay it if you buy recreational weed.
+However, retail cannabis and cannabis-infused products are subject to a 15% retail marijuana tax.
+It is added to the final price.
 There is also a 15% excise tax, which MMJ is also exempt from.

 You must also pay local sales taxes, which vary from county to county.
 In Denver, for example, all medical marijuana products are subject to a general sales tax of 4.31%.
 Then there is the small matter of a 5.5% special sales tax rate.
-Therefore, you can add 9.81% on to the other 2.9% for 12.71%.
-Yet for recreational users, you have to add an extra 30%, so they pay an incredible 42.71%!
+Therefore, you can add 9.81% to the other 2.9% for 12.71%.
+Yet, you have to add an extra 30% for recreational users, so they pay an incredible 42.71%!

 You can get high-quality pot in Colorado for no more than $240 an ounce.
 The combined cost of a doctor’s appointment, renewal, and application is well over $200.
 However, you probably don’t need more than six ounces or so a year to see a financial benefit.
 If you use at least that amount, it is probably worth applying for an MMJ card in Colorado.

 Adult-use cannabis became legal in Illinois on January 1, 2020.
 However, the first recreational dispensaries did not receive licenses for several months.
 Residents will pay 10% for items with less than 35% THC.
 Cannabis, with more than this amount, carries a 25% tax.
 Marijuana-infused merchandise with a THC of over 35% has a 20% tax rate.